datalogic/react-native-samples/README.md

 ## Build

-Assuming you have properly set up your [React Native development environment](https://reactnative.dev/docs/environment-setup), these steps should be enough to get the app up and running on your device:
+Assuming you have properly set up your [React Native development environment](https://reactnative.dev/docs/environment-setup) and you have [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) installed, these steps should be enough to get the app up and running on your device:

 ```bash
 cd <sample-project>